frapontillo/ai-dialysis-uniba/SCRIPTS.md

 The original dialysis database must be "SourceDB" and should be running on a SQL Server instance.

-The target data will be stored in a PostgreSQL instance, whose ODBC connection must be called "DialysisAI" and be accessible by the system.
+The target data will be stored in a MySQL instance, with the `wbcopytables` (installed by MySQL Workbench) utility binary in the environment path.

 ## Step 1: data normalization